shas38/ec2-terraform/README.md

 ## Project File Structure
 The project is divided into the following files:
 ```
-- ec2.tf            - EC2 resource declaration along with the user data for deploying the application.
+- ec2.tf                        - EC2 resource declaration.
 - outputs.tf                    - For outputting the public IP and DNS of the EC2 service.
 - provider.tf                   - For setting up AWS connection.
 - sg.tf                         - Security group definition.
 - variables.tf                  - For prompting the user to enter access_key and secret_key.
+- templates/ec2/user-data.sh    - The user data commands for deploying the application.
 ```

 ## Project Prerequisite